wasabi-peanut/5e-Combat-Manager/README.md

 [Here](https://drive.google.com/open?id=1WGKOTNFB37ucYS4P7iEuVkRPGKzEt9g1bUD0B-LbMOI)'s the spreadsheet.
 The first sheet is a table of contents and guide.
 I recommend you clone it to your Google Drive and use it there.
 Works best when viewed with Google Sheets (It's mostly compatible with Excel, it just looks ugly and breaks some non-essential functionality).

 ## What is it?
-It started as a spreadsheet that helps you manage combat, but now can manage some general campaign things.
-It uses complete databases of monsters and spells and lets you search them easily.
-It has smart status indicators, an initiative tracker, a map editor, and a NPC tracker that lets you store faces, names and descriptions for up to 190 NPC characters.
+Its core features revolve around combat, but it also can handle dice rolling and storage of maps and NPCs.
+It has smart player status indicators, an initiative tracker, a map editor, and a NPC tracker that lets you store faces, names and descriptions for up to 190 NPC characters.
 Everything is easily expandable with some knowledge of spreadsheets.

 ## Who's it for?
 This is for anyone who runs a D&D campaign and wants a tool to digitally manage monsters, players, spells, NPCs, and some dice rolling.
-It was designed for larger screens, but anything wider than 10.5" (26.7cm) will be able to view most things without scrolling.
+It was designed for larger screens, but most displays wider than 10.5" (26.7cm) will be able to view most things without scrolling.

 ## What features does it have?
 Here's a list:
 * Monster lookup (gives you AC, HP, Ability scores, size, type, CR, damage dice formula and automatic damage rolls)
-   * Link to correct page of MM PDF
+   * Link to correct page of MM PDF (if you have one)
 * Player tracker and stat lookup (gives you AC, HP, and Ability scores)
 * Spell Lookup (gives you description, level, range, upgrade details, damage, automatic damage roll, saving throw, school of magic, duration)
    * Link to search Roll20 Compendium, D20 SRD, or Google for the spell